 The split tunneling feature is useful if you’re interested in routing internet traffic through simultaneous connections.
 This can be useful if your VPN connection doesn’t allow you to log in to your bank, but you still want the rest of your traffic covered.
 It’s also valuable if you’re looking to access content in multiple regions.

-VyprVPN makes split tunneling a breeze, even if you aren’t familiar with the feature.
+VyprVPN makes split tunneling simple to use, even if you aren’t familiar with the feature.
 It also has smart features that allow you to choose the way you want to route traffic.

 Unfortunately, split tunneling is only available for macOS and Android.